-Elementary Statistics on Trial (the case of Lucia de Berk)
+Elementary Statistics on Trial-The Case of Lucia de Berk

-Richard D. Gill, Piet Groeneboom and Peter de Jong
+Richard D. Gill, Piet Groeneboom, and Peter de Jong

-The trial of the Dutch nurse Lucia de Berk, suspected of several murders and attempts of murder was a very high profile case in the Netherlands.
+he trial of the Dutch nurse Lucia de Berk, suspected of several murders and attempted murders, was a highprofile case in the Netherlands.
 The initial suspicion rested mainly on quasi-statistical considerations, which produced (based partly on incorrect calculations) extremely small probabilities.
-Since the outcomes proved controversial, the court claimed to have dropped the statistical calculations from the verdict.
-But the verdict still rested on intuitive notions as "very improbable".
-So statistics were at center stage.
+Since the outcomes proved controversial, the court claimed to have dropped the statistical calculations from the verdict, but the verdict still rested on intuitive notions as "very improbable."
+That put statistics at center stage.

-In the conviction of Lucia de Berk an important role was played by a simple (so-called) hypergeometric model, used by the law psychologist (H. Elffers) consulted as statistician by the court, which produced very small probabilities of occurrences of certain numbers of incidents.

-In this article we want to draw attention to the fact that, if we take into account the variation among nurses in incidents they experience during their shifts, these probabilities become considerably larger.
-This points to the danger of using an oversimplified discrete probability model in these circumstances.
+In the conviction of de Berk, a simple (so-called) hypergeometric model played an important role.
+The law psychologist Henk Elffers, consulted as a statistician by the court, used it, and it produced very small probabilities of occurrences of certain numbers of incidents.
+If we take into account the variation among nurses in incidents they experience during their shifts, these probabilities become considerably larger.
+This points to the danger of using an over-simplified discrete probability model in such circumstances.

-The outcomes of applying our alternative model to this case are in striking contrast with those of the first calculations which led to the initial suspicions and were instrumental in determining the atmosphere surrounding the trial and subsequent hysteria.
-The main result is that under the assumption of heterogeneity, the probability of experiencing a number of incidents (14)that led to Lucia's conviction is about 0.0206161 or one in 49 if the calculations are based on the same data as used by the law psychologist of the court.
-In his calculation, however, this probability was equal to one in 342 million.
+The outcomes of applying our alternative model to this case are in striking contrast with those of the first calculations that led to the initial suspicions and were instrumental in determining the atmosphere surrounding the trial and subsequent hysteria.
+The main result is that under the assumption of heterogeneity, the probability of experiencing a number of incidents (14) that led to de Berk's conviction is about 0.021864 or one in 46 if the calculations are based on the same data as Elffers used.
+In his calculation, however, this probability was equal to 1 in 342 million.